Sunset clouds sky

 Thoughts on a Passion For Travel and Our Mortality

-One of the many things I do — other than writing articles for The Gate, of course — is that I volunteer to mentor individual micro-entrepreneurs who are launching businesses in a neighborhood of Atlanta.
+One of the many things that I have done — other than writing articles for The Gate With Brian Cohen, of course — is that I volunteered to mentor individual micro-entrepreneurs who are launching businesses in a neighborhood of Atlanta.

 Thoughts on a Passion For Travel and Our Mortality

-I attended a meeting last night where the topic was for each participant to give a presentation or speech of no greater than three minutes describing their companies; why people should invest in them; and what benefits they and their companies will provide to the local community.
+I attended a meeting one year of which the topic was for each participant to give a presentation or speech of no greater than three minutes describing their companies; why people should invest in them; and what benefits they and their companies will provide to the local community.
 The mentors took notes and rated them while providing comments for improvement.

 One woman began her presentation; and twice she stumbled and apologized profusely, taking a long moment each time before continuing.
-She then suddenly spontaneously broke away from what she planned on speaking about her company and launched into an emotional tribute to a friend who had died along with her husband and unborn child earlier yesterday.
+She then suddenly spontaneously broke away from what she planned on speaking about her company and launched into an emotional tribute to a friend who had died along with her husband and unborn child earlier the day before on Monday, March 16, 2015.

 Everyone in the room was stunned at the tragic news.
 We never did find out what exactly happened to her friend and her family; but this woman took a tragedy and turned it into a powerful and compelling speech from the heart which ironically more than fulfilled the requirements of her presentation — and she did not even realize it at first.